 Floor-to-ceiling glazing or window walls where thermal performance is critical.

-Achieving Passive House-level performance for Melbourne's climate zone.
+Achieving best-in-class whole-window insulation for Melbourne's climate zone.

 Clinics, studios, and offices requiring exceptional acoustic and thermal control.